CruzHacks/hackathon-rules/Rules.md

 The competition is just a part of the hackathon.
 To make the most out of the event, try something new, teach other people, and make new friends!

-Happy Hacking from the MLH team!
+Happy Hacking from CruzHacks and the MLH team!